gilch/hissp/docs/tutorial.rst

    it's best to think of commas as *terminators*, rather than *separators*, to avoid this kind of problem.
-   In Python, (except for the empty tuple ``()``) it is the *comma* that creates a tuple. *Not* the parentheses!
+   In Python, (except for the empty tuple ``()``) it is the *comma* that creates a tuple, **not** the parentheses.
-   The parentheses just control evaluation order.
+   The parentheses only control evaluation order.
    There are some contexts where tuples don't require parentheses at all.

 Lissp